meghaofficial/Canvas-dropdown-in-react/README.md

 ##### Fixed 3
 Cancel, Edit and Connector icons were not moving with the image object but now it is moving

+##### Different forms
+Populating different forms according to the image object.
+Different forms should open for different image object.